| | | | INTRODUCTIONPatients with malignant diseases need multidisciplinary approach

 connected with the catheter positioned in superior vena cava above

+the confluence in right atrium.
 Port-a-cath can stay placed for several months.
 To enable the route

 for therapy taking or blood sampling the special hollow needle